SapSalGaeToken/XGAE/README.md

-# XGAE
+# $XGAE
-This is a temporary website for Sapsalgae Token.
+This is a website for Sapsalgae Token.